SIS code:

 8. Deep learning applications in NLP

-April 10, 2025 DL in applications LLMs Recording Questions
+April 10, 2025 DL in applications LLMs Questions

 Lecturer: Jindřich Libovický